MAJOR SAKE TYPES

 SAKE PRODUCING TERMS

-Sakagura means saké brewery and is a combination of the word “saké,” changed to saka, and kura, changed to gura, meaning “brewery.”
+Sakagura means sake brewery, and is a combination of the words “sake,” changed to saka, and kura, changed to gura, meaning “brewery.”

-Shuzouten is the commercial term for a sakagura, or saké brewery.
+Shuzou or Shuzouten is the commercial term for a sakagura, or sake brewery.
 It is best translated as “brewing company,” whereas the sakagura is the brewery itself.
-Shuzou is also used by smaller or older brewing companies.
 Although confusing to consumers, the brewing company name is almost always different from the brand name of the saké.

 The toji is the brewmaster.
 There are several regional toji guilds in Japan.